Could 90-Minute Therapy Sessions Be a Better Fit for You?

 They tend to be a better fit for people who:

-Sometimes I think of this as meaningful maintenance —the kind of care that helps things keep running smoothly rather than waiting until something breaks.
+Sometimes I think of this as meaningful, intentional care—the kind that supports ongoing growth rather than waiting until something breaks.

 Many people in this season aren’t looking for rescue.